GLAM-Workbench/recordsearch/README.md

 ----

-See [GLAM Data Workbench](https://glam-workbench.github.io/) for additional documentation (under construction!)
+See the [GLAM Workbench documentation](https://glam-workbench.github.io/) for more details.
+If you think this project is worthwhile, you might like [to support me on Patreon](https://www.patreon.com/timsherratt).